 In French, Joan of Arc is also known as Jeanne d’Arc or as la Pucelle d’Orléans (the Maid of Orleans).
-She was born at Domremy, France on or about January 6, 1412.
-Her family were peasants.
+She was born at Domremy, France, on or about January 6, 1412.
+Her family members were peasants.
 She took care of the animals on the farm, and she was good at sewing and spinning.
 Joan never went to school, and she was very religious.

-When Joan was about 12 years old, she began to hear voices of different saints: St. Michael the Archangel, St. Catherine and St. Margaret.
+When Joan was about 12 years old, she began to hear voices of different saints: St. Michael the Archangel, St. Catherine, and St. Margaret.
 St. Michael told her, “Daughter of God, go save France!”
-She felt it was her divine mission to free her country from the English and to help the Dauphin become King.
+She felt it was her divine mission to free her country from the English and to help the dauphin become king.
 Dauphin is the title of the oldest son of the king of France, the one who should inherit the throne.

-In May, 1428, she went to Robert Baudricourt, who commanded troops for Charles, the Dauphin.
+In May 1428, she went to Robert Baudricourt, who commanded troops for Charles, the Dauphin.
 She asked for permission to join Charles and his cause.
 Baudricourt told the kinsman who came with her, “Take her home to her father and give her a good whipping.”
 They returned home.

 Joan’s voices continued.
 She responded, “I am a poor girl; I do not know how to ride or fight.”